-Home to the renowned Carnegie Mellon University, Pittsburgh highly values education.
+Home to the renowned Carnegie Mellon University, Pittsburgh values education highly.
 The quality of local public schools is high, with options including charter and magnet schools.
 There are also private schools that base their teaching on religious or alternative education methods.
-While there are no schools teaching foreign curricula in Pittsburgh, a handful of schools in the city and its surrounds do offer the globally recognised International Baccalaureate.

-Parents looking to choose a school in Pittsburgh will have to consider many factors, such as proximity to a particular school or neighbourhood, the specific educational needs of the child, and budgetary concerns.
+Parents looking at schools in Pittsburgh will have to consider many factors, such as proximity to home and work, particular neighbourhoods, the specific educational needs of the child, and budgetary concerns.

 Public schools in Pittsburgh